elastic/ecs-dotnet/src/Elastic.CommonSchema.Serilog.Sink/README.md

 .WriteTo.ElasticCloud("cloudId", "cloudUser", "cloudPass", opts =>
 ```

-`opts` is an instance of `ElasticsearchSchemaSinkOptions` with the following options
+`opts` is an instance of `ElasticsearchSinkOptions` with the following options

 | Option | Description |